 "We looked at other Black Lives Matter signs on people's lawns and at the library and around town," he said.
 "And we thought, well, maybe there's enough goodwill and enough willingness to actually do something."

 Although Amherst is often considered a tolerant, liberal New England town, Andrews said its racial history is much darker.
-They found records of slavery; of banishing freed slaves; exclusion from hotels, restaurants and higher education; and a least one property deed from 1950 that forbade selling to Black people.
-Even today, census numbers show that the median salary for Black residents in Amherst is significantly lower than that of white residents.
+They found records of slavery; of banishing freed slaves; exclusion from hotels, restaurants and higher education; and a least one property deed from 1950 that forbid selling to Black people.
+Even today, census numbers show that the median salary for Black residents in Amherst is significantly lower than white residents.

 "Racism is a system of advantages developed and benefiting white people," said Kathleen Anderson, New England co-chair of the National Coalition of Blacks for Reparations in America (N’COBRA).
 "And that exists everywhere — even in Amherst."